-Besides its remarkable dimensions, the baobab is also one of the oldest trees on earth.
-According to some estimates, Sunland Baobab is 6,000 years.
-While there is some controversy regarding the age, carbon dating has placed the tree easily past the millennium mark, putting Sunland Baobab in the ranks of California’s legendary sequoias.
+Besides its remarkable dimensions, the baobab is also one of the oldest trees on Earth.
+According to some estimates, Sunland Baobab is 6,000 years old.
+While there is some controversy regarding the age, carbon dating has placed the tree easily past the millennium mark, putting Sunland Baobab among the ranks of California’s legendary sequoias.

 Visitors wishing to grab a pint inside Sunland can even spend the night in one of five local Jungalows on the property to complete the full safari party experience.